Thursday, 27 October 2011

 Sound:

+The theme tune is upbeat and catchy.
 The song used starts off with a magical tone.
 However, after this it turns quite exciting and is the music that an average teenager will listen to, this helps engage the audience and relate to Sabrina herself.
 There are no lyrics used in the song, I think this is because there is such a range of different editing techniques already that lyrics too would make the sequence seem crowded.
 Also, not having lyrics allows Sabrina to speak during the sequence.

 Mise-en-scene: